 Yugoslavia was a communist state after World War II – but it soon broke away from the Soviet bloc and adopted a neutral foreign policy.
 The Yugoslav leader, Marshal Josef Tito, had been a foundation member of Cominform – but he began to split from Moscow, leading to Yugoslavia being expelled in June 1948.

-Marshall Plan aid was also offered to the USSR and its satellite nations – and for a time, Stalin considered accepting the US offer.
-However he soon declined after seeing the conditions attached to the funding.
+Marshall Plan aid was also offered to the USSR and its satellite nations.
+For a time, Stalin considered accepting the US offer – but he quickly declined after seeing the conditions attached to the funding.

 Despite the success of the Berlin airlift, civilians in west Berlin endured very difficult conditions in 1948-49.
 There were frequent shortages of coal and around 10,000 Berliners froze to death during the winter.